axibase/axibase-collector-docs/jobs/examples/activemq/README.md

 * Modify JMX settings in ActiveMQ JVM launch options.
   * Search for the `ACTIVEMQ_SUNJMX_START` setting and modify the setting as specified below.
   * Replace `activemq_hostname` with the full hostname or the IP address of the ActiveMQ server.
-  * This should be the same hostname that Axibase Collector uses when connecting to the ActiveMQ server.
+  * This must be the same hostname that Axibase Collector uses when connecting to the ActiveMQ server.
   * For more information on configuring JMX in ActiveMQ, see [Apache ActiveMQ Documentation](http://activemq.apache.org/jmx.html)

 ActiveMQ `5.11.x` and later: